UniversityOfSaintThomas/Cascade_documentation/campaign-pages/README.md

 -   Requestors must provide their own images, or ask the Creative team for help with image sourcing.
 -   Hero image dimensions should be approximately 1920px x 1080px, and the image size around 200kb.
 -   Some requestors need help with content.
-If provided, we can add provided content, then requestors and add or edit content as needed.
+If provided, we can add provided content, then requestors add or edit content as needed.

+### :dart: Important to Remember

--   **It's not a development task to copyedit content, make multiple content revisions, or source images.**
+> It's not a development task to copyedit content, make multiple content revisions, or source images.

 ---